Seahawks notes: Pete Carroll says Damon ‘Snacks’ Harrison ‘is done playing’ for Seattle

 Here’s more of what Carroll said on his radio show:

-Carroll thinks Reynolds play should have been called a fumble
+Reynolds play should have been fumble

-There was a strange sequence on the Rams’ final possession when LA receiver Josh Reynolds laid down the ball after making a 13-yard catch without being touched.
-Bobby Wagner picked it up and the Seahawks appeared to have a recovery that would have basically ended the game with 2:25 remaining.
+There was a strange sequence on the Rams’ final possession when L.A. receiver Josh Reynolds laid down the ball after making a 13-yard catch without being touched.
+Linebacker Bobby Wagner picked it up, and the Seahawks appeared to have a recovery that would have essentially ended the game with 2:25 remaining.

-Instead, officials ruled that Reynolds had given himself up in placing the ball on the ground and that it was not a fumble, though Rams coach Sean McVay was penalized for unsportsmanlike conduct for running on the field to protest that all Reynolds had done was put the ball down to try to stop play and allow the offense to get set for another snap.
+Instead, officials ruled that Reynolds had given himself up by placing the ball on the ground and that it was not a fumble.
+Rams coach Sean McVay was penalized for unsportsmanlike conduct for running on the field to tell officials that Reynolds had given himself up.

-Such a move is common in college football where players are down when they touch a knee to the ground, But in the NFL, players are not down until they touch a knee to the ground and are touched by a defender.
+Such a move is common in college football, where players are down when they touch a knee to the ground, But in the NFL, players are not down until they touch a knee to the ground and are touched by a defender.

 Carroll said he felt officials were too lenient on the play.

-“The opportunity to make a mistake was given and the guy made a mistake,’’ Carroll said. “… I understand why they called it, But guys make mistakes and they pay for it.’’
+“The opportunity to make a mistake was given, and the guy made a mistake,” Carroll said. “ … I understand why they called it, But guys make mistakes, and they pay for it.”

 Carroll said that after correcting ESPN 710 host Paul Gallant that it was Reynolds on the play and not Robert Woods, noting that Woods “is a (USC) Trojan.
-He wouldn’t have done that.’’
+He wouldn’t have done that.”
 Carroll coached at USC from 2001-09 before coming to Seattle.

-Carroll said “I don’t think that’s declared down at all’’ and felt Seattle should have been given the ball.
+Carroll said, “I don’t think that’s declared down at all,” and felt Seattle should have been given the ball.

-The play gave the Rams a first down, but back at their own 23 following the markoff on the penalty on McVay, and Seattle then stopped the Rams without allowing another first down to end the game.
+The play gave the Rams a first down, but back at their 23 following the penalty on McVay.
+Seattle then stopped the Rams without allowing another first down to end the possession.

-“I loved the way our guys responded,’’ Carroll said.
-“We thought we had them and to come back and do it again….’’
+“I loved the way our guys responded,” Carroll said.
+“We thought we had them, and to come back and do it again … ”

-Penalty on Metcalf was the right call
+Penalty on Metcalf was right call

-Another talked-about call came earlier in the quarter when Seattle receiver DK Metcalf was flagged for an illegal shift as he jogged to the right side of the line to get set on a third-and-one play.
-Chris Carson then ran for two yards and an apparent first down before the flag on Metcalf, which made it third-and-six.
-Seattle did not convert that one — the only third down of the second half Seattle didn’t convert other than a kneeldown on the final series — and was forced to punt, ahead just 13-9 at the time.
+Another much-debated call came earlier in the quarter when Seattle receiver DK Metcalf was flagged for an illegal shift as he jogged to the right side of the line to get set on a third-and-one play.

+Chris Carson ran for two yards and an apparent first down before the flag on Metcalf, which made it third-and-six.
+Seattle did not convert that one — the only third down of the second half Seattle didn’t convert other than a kneel-down on the final series — and was forced to punt, ahead just 13-9 at the time.

 Carroll said after watching film he could not dispute the call.

-“He barely moved,’’ Carroll said. “… (but) he did.
+“He barely moved,” Carroll said. “ … (but) he did.
 He should have been still.
 A lot of times they don’t call that stuff, but they got it right.
-They weren’t wrong on it.’’
+They weren’t wrong on it.”

-Metcalf had six receptions for 59 yards in the game in which he was largely shadowed by Rams standout corner Jalen Ramsey, appearing to get five of his catches when in a zone or matched up against other defenders.
+Metcalf had six receptions for 59 yards and was shadowed often by Rams standout cornerback Jalen Ramsey.
+But five of the catches appeared to come against a zone or while matched up against other defenders.

-“He had a really good, tough game yesterday, I thought,’’ Carroll said.
+“He had a really good, tough game yesterday, I thought,” Carroll said of Metcalf.

-Carroll noted that the Seahawks tried to move Metcalf to different positions — and while he didn’t say it, the obvious reason was to try to get him matched up against defenders other than Ramsey.
+Carroll noted that the Seahawks tried to move Metcalf to different positions — and though he didn’t say it, the obvious reason was to get him matched up against defenders other than Ramsey.

 According to Pro Football Focus, Metcalf lined up in the slot on 22 of his 61 snaps, a season high, and was on the line once.
-That was a season high, the previous high being 16 on 64 snaps in the first game against the Rams.
+The previous high was 16 on 64 snaps in the first game against the Rams.

 Seattle’s final TD a matter of trust